covcom/205CDE/labs/06 HTML5 forms/worksheet.md

 ### Test your understanding

-1. Validate the user's data in Student id, email address and score by using patterns.
+1. Open file **form_skel.html**.
+Validate the user's data in Student id, email address and score by using patterns.